idibon/java-client/README.md

 Idibon Java SDK
 ===========

 Requires JDK 7 or newer, and [Maven 3](http://maven.apache.org/download.cgi).
+Some example applications require JDK 8.

 The SDK is structured as a multimodule Maven project, with the core API client as